LinnyPurple/Lachlan-George-Joey/docs/ui-components/helloworld.md

 We will now follow similar steps to print the other characters of "Hello".

 The ASCII value of 'e' is 101.
 Since cell 1 has the value of 72, we will need to increment it by 101 - 72 = 29.
 The best way to do this in the shortest amount of code is the following:
-1. move the cell pointer to 0 and increment by 4
+1. move the data pointer to 0 and increment by 4
 2. begin a while loop where we:
     1. decrease cell 0 by 1
-    2. move the cell pointer to the right by 1 (now at cell 1)
+    2. move the data pointer to the right by 1 (now at cell 1)
     3. add 7 to cell 1
-    4. move the cell pointer to the left by 1 (now at cell 0).
+    4. move the data pointer to the left by 1 (now at cell 0).

 By this, the value of cell 1 is now 72 + 4 * 7 = 72 + 28 = 100, 1 short of 101.
-All we need to do is to move the cell pointer to the right by 1, add 1, then output cell 1's value (100 + 1 = 101).
+All we need to do is to move the data pointer to the right by 1, add 1, then output cell 1's value (100 + 1 = 101).

 The code to output 0 should look like this:
 ```
-<++++                       Moves cell pointer to 0 and adds 4
+<++++                       Moves data pointer to 0 and adds 4
 [->+++++++<]                Via pointer moving adds 28 to cell 1 (72+28 = 100)
 >+.
 Adds 1 to cell 1 (100 plus 1 = 101) and prints 'e' (ASCII value 101)
 ```